 The KKR Stockholders beneficially own in excess of 10% of our issued and outstanding common stock and will be selling stockholders in this offering and, as such, will receive in excess of 5% of the net proceeds of the offering.
 Because KKR Capital Markets LLC, an affiliate of the KKR Stockholders, is an underwriter in this offering, KKR Capital Markets LLC is deemed to have a "conflict of interest" under Rule 5121, or Rule 5121, of the Financial Industry Regulatory Authority, Inc., or FINRA.
 Accordingly, this offering is being made in compliance with the requirements of Rule 5121.
 Pursuant to that rule, the appointment of a "qualified independent underwriter" is not required in connection with this offering, because a bona fide public market exists in the shares, as that term is defined in Rule 5121.
-See "Principal and Selling Stockholders" and stock.
-Any decision to declare and pay dividends in the future will be made at the sole discretion of our board of directors and will depend on, among other things, our results of operations, cash requirements, financial condition, legal, tax, regulatory and contractual restrictions, including restrictions in the agreements governing our indebtedness, and other factors that our board of directors may deem relevant.
-See "Dividend

-"Underwriting (Conflicts of Interest)."
+See "Principal and Selling Stockholders" and "Underwriting (Conflicts of Interest)."